Can I get cable in my area?

 The installation will be made by a qualified engineer.
 Once you have selected and signed up for your chosen package or bundle, your provider will arrange an appointment for an engineer to visit your home to install the whole system for you.
 Someone will need to be at home when the equipment is being installed, as the engineer will need access to your home.

-A connection will be made between your property and the fibre optic network, usually with a lead that is run under your front garden.
+An engineer will connect your property to your local fibre optic cabinet.
 Once that is done the engineer will install connection points in your home.
 The number and location of these points will be determined by which services you are subscribing to.

 There are many benefits associated with cable, with the high broadband speeds being probably the most widely advertised.
 It brings broadband download speeds that are many times faster than standard broadband.
 The fastest broadband package which is widely in the UK has a top download speed of a blindingly fast 120Mbps.

 You can also subscribe to digital TV services that can feature more than 200 channels and on demand services, all without the need for a satellite dish on the outside of your property.
 This makes it a great choice for people living in rented or listed buildings.